 Schools with disproportionate numbers of high achievers and have been disproportionately downgraded.
 The application of the algorithm has meant that a student in a high-performing school who got a mark of 95 was much more likely to be downgraded to a H2 than someone in a school with a normal spectrum of achievement who got the same mark.
 In some instances, students in high-performing schools were downgraded for no reason other than they happened to be in classes with extremely capable peers.
 This brought about devastation when it came CAO offers.
 When one combines that with the points inflation that naturally arose out of this situation, it is apparent that we have doubled the hardship they have had to endure.

 These students have worked extremely hard.
 It is unfair that they are deemed entitled or privileged.
 They are people who had ambitions and who had a reasonable expectation of what was ahead of them when they got their leaving certificate results and their CAO offers.
 Now, however, they find that the blunt instrument of standardisation has completely prejudiced their hard work.
-While many students have been lucky and have scraped through and got their first choice, others have been left out in the cold and find themselves with their sixth or seventh choice.
+While many students have been lucky and have scraped through and got their first choices, others have been left out in the cold and find themselves with their sixth or seventh choices.
 This year, for the students who have suffered the most the suffering continues because they are now in the appeals process.
 The Minister has, to be fair and with due respect to her, reached out to them the most.

 I appeal to the Minister to in some way consider making the appeals process a little bit more than a clerical exercise and rectifying the wrong that has been done to high-achieving students.
 We still have time to do that and it needs to take account of the past history of the student and the teacher's opinion of his or her estimated grade.
 The process needs to allow for the setting aside of that ranking because that has been the key instrument in bringing about prejudice.
 We can alleviate that hardship on students who just happened to be in a class with a number of very high achievers.
 It is not a sufficient backstop for students to be permitted to sit the exams in November as an alternative when the college year will be lost to them.
 It is not a satisfactory appeal process as a consequence because it is disproportionate hardship.
 I am aware that would not be the Minister's intention.

 I absolutely appreciate that the decisions this year were made in an unprecedented context and have had an unintended consequence.
-However, if it is within the Minister's gift to rectify what has happened and bring about some redress within the process - such as by looking at the history of those particular individual students - then I appeal to her to exercise her discretion.
+However, if it is within the Minister's gift to rectify what has happened and bring about some redress within the process, such as by looking at the history of those particular individual students, then I appeal to her to exercise her discretion.

 I thank the Senator for her co-operation.
 I am looking at a list of eight Senators who want to contribute and I am anxious that everybody gets his or her say.
 I suggest that Senators cut their contributions to three minutes.